 The Board of Trustees is responsible for decisions relating to how each academy is run, from the curriculum to staffing.
 The MAT will establish an advisory board for each of its academies, to which it can delegate some of its functions.
 The MAT remains accountable for these functions.

 Within Salisbury Plain Academies every school will have an Academy Advisory Board made up of representatives from the school, the trust, the parents and the community to respond to the context, needs and resources of its school community and its connections to the wider world.
-The steering group is currently planning how the governance model will work.
 A core principle of the Salisbury Plain Academies model is the assumption of strength in centralised governance and support, alongside local empowerment for culture, ethos and community engagement.

 Governance of Academy Trust

 The MAT will have a group of Members and a Board of Trustees.

 The “Members” are like shareholders in a commercial company, they appoint the Trustees to run the MAT, and are the only people able to amend the Articles of Association of the Company (and for this they require consent from the Secretary of State and any religious Diocesan Authority).
 The “Trustees” are those people who actually run, determine policy, and make decisions for the MAT.
 They are the statutory Governing Body of each academy within the MAT.

 An Academy Advisory Board has been established for each of the schools within the MAT.
 This approach has been discussed and agreed with the Diocese and the Regional Schools Commissioner on behalf of the Secretary of State to ensure the model is fit for all schools within the MAT.

 Will our school have to change its faith / non-faith status?

 No. Each of the schools will convert and retain its distinctive ethos and status as either a faith or non-faith school.
 The structure of the Academy Advisory Board for each school in the MAT will be reflective of its current status as a Voluntary Aided, Voluntary Controlled or Community school.